 What Are Parenting Goals

-Choosing the right goals is important, because short-term objectives can impede long-term goals if they are not consistent.
+Choosing the right goals is important because short-term objectives can impede long-term parenting goals if they do not align with each other.

 So what went wrong?

-Most parents want to raise healthy, happy and successful kids.
-They want to have close relationships with their children and enjoy spending time together.
-But this desire is often forgotten when parents focus on getting their kids to listen.
-They put their relationships on the back burner while pursuing short term compliance.
+Most parents want to have close relationships with their children and enjoy spending time together.
+But this desire is often forgotten when they put their relationships on the back burner to pursue compliance.

-When interactions are filled with orders, commands, nagging and punishment every day, the parent-child relationships deteriorate.
+When daily interactions are filled with orders, commands, nagging, and punishment, parent-child relationships deteriorate.

 3 Types Of Parenting Goals

-Studies have found that goals have a direct impact on parents’ behavior and the outcomes1.
+Studies have found that goals have a direct impact on parents’ behavior and outcomes1.

 Researchers have identified three types of goals in parenting: